-Consequently, these paper-based reporting forms were not designed with the end-user in mind.
-We see the same abusive forms at; several CAA reporting websites.
+Consequently, these paper-based reporting forms were not designed with the end user in mind.
+We see the same abusive forms on; several CAA reporting websites.

 These busy, overly-complicated reporting forms frustrate users and reduce reporting frequency.
 These busy forms hurt the safety reporting culture.
 Don't make your reporting forms too busy.
 One approach we occasionally use is to lead a user down a predefined Web path, like a wizard.
 Based on user input, users can be asked to provide additional information.

 There are pros and cons to those interactive reporting form wizards.
 The most obvious is the cost.
 Such an advanced safety reporting form could easily cost between $5,000 and $20,000 to develop.
 These interactive reporting forms and the data model behind them, require careful planning by subject matter experts.

 You may not have an adequate budget to develop a custom safety reporting system.
 An alternative is a low-cost, commercially available SMS database solution that may cost as little as a few hundred dollars per month.

 - What Is an Aviation Safety Database

 - 5 Most Important Things to Know before Buying Aviation SMS Database

 - 7 Signs You Need an Aviation Safety Management (SMS) Database